 Notice that we have described Eulerian graphs as containing an Eulerian cycle, rather than an Eulerian path, but we have said that the SBH problem reduces to that of finding an Eulerian path.
 A vertex v in a graph is called semibalanced if |indegree(v) - outdegree(v)| = 1.
 If a graph has an Eulerian path starting at vertex s and ending at vertex t, then all its vertices are balanced, with the possible exception of s and t, which may be semibalanced.
 The Eulerian path problem can be reduced to the Eulerian cycle problem by adding an edge between two semibalanced vertices.
 This transformation balances all vertices in the graph and therefore guarantees the existence of an Eulerian cycle in the graph with the added edge.
-Removing the added edge from the Eulerian cycle transforms it into an Eulerian path.
-The following theorem characterizes all graphs that contain Eulerian paths.
+Removing the added edge from the Eulerian cycle transforms it into an Eulerian paths.